-The immune system is a complex set of cells and proteins that are intended to protect from infection keep us healthy.
+The immune system is a complex set of cells and proteins that are intended to protect from infection and keep us healthy.

 Natural barriers, such as the skin and mucus, are an effective first line of protection.
 But once germs get inside the body, white blood cells are the primary defense.
 Other proteins including antibodies and complement also play a role in host defense.